 The overall purpose of The Inclusion Department is to develop, in students, the learning skills necessary to access the wider curriculum, to help extend the most able and to raise each student’s confidence and self-esteem.
 Interestingly - and very positively - South View School does not make any additional charges for its support of students with additional needs.

 South View School boasts some exceptional facilities, with specialist areas being provided for every Key Stage; the design of the school will meet all students' academic needs as the school grows to provide IGCSE and A’ Level options.
 Premium facilities include separate and dedicated specialist science, art, music, IT and athletic facilities for Foundation Stage, Primary and Secondary, in addition to separate playgrounds, break-out areas and social spaces for each of age group.

 In addition, South View’s sports facilities, include a full secondary school-sized football field, a competition-sized, temperature-controlled swimming pool as well as a smaller training pool for younger children, three Multi-Purpose Halls for a range of athletics, a dance studio, multiple outdoor roof courts and access to three dedicated tennis courts.

 Certainly South View School seems to have the right mix in terms of the Owners' and key staff experience, the facilities and the commitment to succeed.
-Opening with over 250 children in the current UAE economic environment was an achievement in itself, particularly given the school's somewhat outlying location off the Emirates Road at Remraam and with the long-established (though relatively newly relocated) Jebel Ali School as a neighbour.
+Opening with around 150 children in the recent UAE economic environment was an achievement in itself, particularly given the school's somewhat outlying location off the Emirates Road at Remraam and with the long-established (though relatively newly relocated) Jebel Ali School as a neighbour.